Lyme disease and related tick-borne infections

 Time of Year

 The exact time of year for risk depends on a geographic region's seasons and how they affect the tick's breeding cycle.
 In general, the highest risk for contracting Lyme disease is from late May through July when nymph ticks are active.
 The lowest risk is from December through March.
+However, Lyme disease is a year-round concern.
+Adult ticks can remain active in the winter as long as the temperature is above freezing.

-- Stage 2 is called early disseminated Lyme disease.
+- Stage 2 is early disseminated Lyme disease.
 It occurs weeks to months after the tick bite when the bacteria have begun to spread throughout the body.

-- Stage 3 is called late Lyme disease.
+- Stage 3 is late Lyme disease.
 It occurs months to years after the tick bite when the bacteria have spread throughout the body.

 Early Localized Lyme Disease